 The first two items above (dynamic range and phase noise) are particularly important as they result in receiver performance that is significantly better than that which can be achieved with the best direct and superhet designs.
-Take for example a busy contest environment when a band is very crowded (ex.
-40m at night in a worldwide DX phone contest).
+Take, for example, a busy contest environment when a band is very crowded (ex., 40m at night in a worldwide DX phone contest).
 There are many strong signals crowded closely together on the band.
 Even the best conventional design receivers will have trouble hearing moderate and weak signals in this environment.
-The problem is that the strong signals tend to overload the analog circuitry in the conversion stages of conventional radios which produces a great deal of Intermodulation Distortion Design products.
+The problem is that the strong signals tend to overload the analog circuitry in the conversion stages of conventional radios, producing many Intermodulation Distortion Design products.
 Phase noise also compounds this problem.

 A direct sampling SDR converts the incoming RF signals with high dynamic range Analog to Digital conversion and then performs all of the filtering and demodulation of the incoming signals in software.
 This approach limits the potential for Intermodulation Distortion with an end result that all of the signals on the band (including the weaker ones) are much clearer.
-This approach also allows very high-order filtering to be applied in the RF domain which results in greatly improved selectivity and rejection of closely spaced adjacent signals with minimal distortion.
+This approach also allows very high-order filtering to be applied in the RF domain, resulting in greatly improved selectivity and rejection of closely spaced adjacent signals with minimal distortion.